Countries of operation

 Martine has also had a long diplomatic career, including a posting as Australian Ambassador to Argentina, Uruguay and Paraguay, and Adviser to former Foreign Minister Gareth Evans.

-AVI Board sub-committee: Chair – Governance Committee
+AVI Board sub-committee: Chair – Governance and Quality Committee

 Brendon is an Enterprise Professor at The University of Melbourne overseeing the Master of Architectural Engineering degree in the Melbourne School of Design.
 Originally trained as an engineer, Brendon brings over thirty years of industry experience to his role the majority of which was spent working with the global multidisciplinary design firm Arup.
 His career has included time practising in Hong Kong, London, Singapore, and Australia.